ldanilek/password-protection/README.md

 Still on the list of things to do:

+* Use password hash as seed for pseudorandomnumber generator which generates RSA keys on the fly.
+* Catch the SIGINT signal so ^C in secure password entry doesn't mess up terminal.
 * Salt the encryption so the same message is encrypted to different data
 * Archive symbolic links
 * Obscure the secret key inside the executable